nus-cs2103-AY2122S2/ip/docs/README.md

 ## Usage

 ### `list`
-Shows a list of all the tasks in Arthur.
+Shows a list of all the tasks in PinkPandaBot.

 Example of **usage**:
 `list`

 ### `bye`
-Closes and exits the application Arthur.
+Closes and exits the application PinkPandaBot.

 Example of **usage**:
 `bye`

 Expected outcome:
-Arthur displays a bye message and automatically closes the application.
+PinkPandaBot displays a bye message.

 ### `delete`